 Notices in the patient waiting room told patients how to access a number of support groups and organisations.
-The Practice also has a Care Co-ordinator who provides practical support to patients who have non-clinical queries relating to provision of social care.

 The practice's computer system alerted GPs if a patient was also a carer.
 The practice had identified 2% of the practice list as carers.
 Written information was available to direct carers to the various avenues of support available to them.